To keep your trees in good health, implementing a regular tree cutting schedule is a great idea.

 Medium tree trimming cost (5 – 9m)

-Tree sizes would include anything from 1 – 2 stories high (5 – 9m) and will cost you $350 – $1200.
-This price is purely based on the possible size and height of the tree and does not take into account the complexity of removing particular branches.
+Tree sizes would include anything from 1 – 2 stories high (5 – 9m) and will cost you $350 – $1,200.
+This price is purely based on the tree’s possible size and height and does not consider the complexity of removing particular branches.

 Types of trees would include Liquidambars, London plane trees and some species of privet, Eucalyptus and Jacaranda trees.

 Size for what we refer to as large trees would be anything that is 3 stories or higher.
 These trees can cost quite a bit more.
 I would expect $850 – $5000 depending on whether you were just getting a branch cut or the whole tree cut down and taken away.

 The types of trees that grow this large are Oak trees, Gum trees and of course Angophora’s.

 Complexity of the branches

 The shape and structure of the tree and the complexity of its branches will have a large bearing on price depending on the service being provided.
 Tree cutting services offer a multitude of services including:

 And of course complete cut down and take away

 Each of these services does differ in price and we have specific prices for each service in our tree pruning cost guide.